Deval Devi

+Deval Devi and Khizr Khan enthroned (detail).
+Duval Rani Khizr Khan of Amir Khusrau Dihvali.
+Scribe: Sultan Bayazid ibn Nizam.
+Mughal, dated A.H.
+976 (1568) National Museum, New Delhi (L53.217).

 Deval Devi (variantly known as Dewal Devi, Dewal Rani, Deval Rani and Dewal Di) was the daughter of Karan Deva II (the last sovereign of the Vaghela dynasty of Gujarat).
 She was married to Khizr Khan, the eldest son of Alauddin Khalji, in 1308.
 Eight years later, Khizr Khan was executed by his brother Qutb ud din Mubarak Shah (reigned 1316–1320), and Deval was taken into the latter's harem.
 In 1320, Mubarak in turn was stabbed and beheaded by his supposed favourite, Khusro Khan (the last ruler of the Khalji dynasty), and his followers.
 Deval was then married to Khusro Khan.
 Her story, of being passed from hand to hand amongst a series of ambitious, power-hungry Muslim men is the basis of the celebrated Gujarati historical novel Karan Ghelo authored by Nandshankar Mehta.

 Biography

+Khizr Khan and Deval Devi enthroned, surrounded by angels.
+Duval Rani Khizr Khan of Amir Khusrau Dihvali.
+Scribe, Sultan Bayazid ibn Nizam, Mughal, dated A.H.
+976 (1568) National Museum, New Delhi (L53.217).

 In 1298, the then Sultan of Delhi, Alauddin Khalji, sent an expedition into Gujarat under the command of Ulugh Khan and Nusrat Khan.
 Karan Deva II of the Vaghela dynasty, the main ruler of Gujarat, was defeated.
 His queen, Kamla Devi, fell into the hands of the invaders and was sent as booty to Alauddin Khalji.
 Karna Deva himself, along with his very young daughter Deval Devi and other surviving followers, fled to the Deccan and took refuge in the court of Rama Chandra Deva, ruler of Deogiri (later known as Daulatabad).